mblac219/odin_recipes/README.md

 # odin_recipes
 ## Objective
-The goal was display skills learned up until this point on HTML and Git/Github.
-I was taked with creating a recipe home page with additonal HTML pages with different recipes.
+The goal was to display skills learned up until this point on HTML and Git/Github.
+I was tasked with creating a recipe home page and additonal HTML pages for different recipes.